9. TCP/IP Programming

 End Class

-Public Class serverReceive
+Public Class serveurReceive

-Private client As TcpClient ' the TCP client
+Private client As TcpClient ' tcp client

-Private numClient As Integer ' client number
+Private numClient As Integer ' customer no

-' constructor
+' manufacturer

-' Note the TCP client
+' we note the tcp client

 Me.client = client

-' and its number
+' and its

 Me.numClient = numClient